brabster/tw-site-mkdocs/docs/posts/2024-07-06-preventing-data-theft-with-gcp-service-controls/index.md

     Sensitive_Table --x|CREATE TABLE AS...| egress_rule
 ```

-The security perimeter is a "folder" in the organisational structure that contains an egress rule to prevent BigQuery calls across the perimeter.
+The security perimeter can be a "folder" in the organisational structure that contains an egress rule to prevent BigQuery calls across the perimeter - or it can be scoped to the organisation itself.

 ### Create perimeter